eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

 * If one was found, ensure there is no matching entry in the `revoke` list
 * If that is the case, accept the request, otherwise deny it

-An entry matches, when all of the following conditions are met:
+An entry matches, when all the following conditions are met:

 * The resource types list is empty, or contains the requested resource type
 * The namespace wildcard list is empty, or contains a wildcard that matches the requested namespace